 How do we hear?

-Ever wondered how hearing works?
-It’s important we know how our ears and brain work together to hear, so that we can have a better understanding of how to look after our hearing.
-If you’re curious about how it all works, then we’ve broken the complicated system of hearing down into six simple steps.
+Have you ever wondered how your hearing works?
+If we know how our ears and brain work together to hear, we can better understand how to look after our hearing.
+For everyone curious, we’ve broken the complicated hearing system down into five simple steps.

 How our hearing works

-Step 1: Sound is made of sound waves, which reach the outer ear first, and then travel through the ear canal to the eardrum.
+Step 1: Sound is made of sound waves - these sound waves reach the outer ear first, and then travel through the ear canal to the ear drum.

-Step 3: The middle ear is responsible for amplifying and increasing sound waves before they move to the cochlea, in the inner ear.
-The cochlea is snail shaped and contains 18,000 hair cells that react to sounds based on their frequency.
+Step 3: The middle ear is responsible for amplifying sound waves before they move to the cochlea in the inner ear.
+The cochlea is a spiral-shaped bone and contains hair cells that react to sounds based on their frequency.

 Step 4: The hair cells in the cochlea move and create electrical energy.

-The hair cells are very fragile, and loud noises are known to damage or destroy them.
-Once the damage is done to them, there’s no way to repair them.
+The hair cells are very fragile and loud noises can damage or destroy them.
+This is irreversible and there is currently no way to repair them.

-For more information on how to protect your hearing at home, check out our app.
+For more information on how to protect your hearing at home, download eargym.

 What can we hear?

-We all know that dogs have incredible hearing - four times better than humans.
+We all know that dogs have incredible hearing - four times better than humans, in fact.
 But how well can humans hear in the first place?

 What is the hearing range of humans?

 The average hearing range begins at 20 Hz and ends at 20,000 Hz.
-However, our hearing is most responsive to sounds between 2000-5000 Hz.
-Age, occupation and gender influence the range in which we can hear comfortably.
+However, our hearing is most responsive to sounds between 2,000-5,000 Hz.
+Age, occupation and gender can all influence the range of sounds which we can hear comfortably.